Nepranal/ENGG1340-Snake-Game/README.md

 When the game is over, a message will be printed on screen.

-Objective: survive as long as you can while evading to eat yourself, hit barrier or eating poision.
+Objective: survive as long as you can while evading to eat yourself, hit barrier or eating poison.
 In Hard Mode, you need to eat food or other fruit/heart in a way that there are less poisions on the board and the board remains mostly clear so you can move snake easily.
-Try to eat food by reaching it by shortest distance possible so less poisions are on the board.
+Try to eat food by reaching it by shortest distance possible so less poisons are on the board.
 You can move the snake with the W A S D keys.

 Several features will be included in game:
 Food with different symbol that will increase the score in hard mode.